-PA File Sight can detect and protect against ransomware attacks using a variety of methods.
+PA File Sight can detect and protect against ransomware attacks caused by infected client computers that encrypt server files.

 Ransomware Detection Techniques